Everything you need to know to take advantage of the Arizona Charitable Tax Credit, updated for the 2022 tax year

 Understanding the Arizona Charitable Tax Credit

 The Arizona Charitable Tax Credit is a set of two nonrefundable individual income tax credits for charitable contributions to Qualifying Charitable Organizations (QCOs) and Qualifying Foster Care Charitable Organizations (QFCOs).
-The maximum allowable credit for contributions to QCOs is $841 for married filing jointly filers or $421 for single, married filing separately, and heads of household filers.
-The maximum credit for contributions to QFCOs is $1,000 for married filing jointly or $500 for single, married filing separately, and heads of household filers.
+The maximum allowable credit for contributions to QCOs for the 2024 tax year is $938 for married filing jointly filers or $470 for single, married filing separately, and heads of household filers.
+For the 2025 tax year, the maximum allowable credit for contributions to QCOs is $987 for married filing jointly filers or $495 for single, married filing separately, and heads of household filers.
+The maximum credit for contributions to QFCOs for the 2024 tax year is $1,173 for married filing jointly or $587 for single, married filing separately, and heads of household filers.
+For the 2025 tax year, the maximum credit for contributions to QFCOs is $1,234 for married filing jointly or $618 for single, married filing separately, and heads of household filers.

 These tax credits provide dollar-for-dollar tax benefits, allowing taxpayers to reduce their state tax liabilities for each dollar donated to charities, up to the maximum allowable limits.